EduardoGarciaBautista/GIFY-APP/README.md

 ## Suite Tests

-Tests suite is made with Jest Enzime and Enzyme to json
+Tests suite is made with Jest Enzime, React Hooks testing library and Enzyme to json

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).